anyscale/templates/templates/endpoints_v2/README.md

 Currently tensor parallelism defaults to 1 if not specified.

-Note that for the Meta Llama-2 and Mistral families of models you need to set the `hf_token` variable to a Hugging Face Access Token for an account with permissions to download the model.
+**Note**: For the Meta Llama-2 and Mistral families of models you need to set the `hf_token` variable to a Hugging Face Access Token for an account with permissions to download the model.
 Get your token from [Hugging Face's website at **Settings > Access Tokens**](https://huggingface.co/settings/tokens) and accept the terms on the model page to access the repository.

 Here is the list of currently supported model ID in the starter command:
 - mistralai/Mistral-7B-Instruct-v0.1